dviggiano/maze-factory/README.md

 ## Improvements

-* Improve lackluster UI
-* Redesign maze builder to handle more functionality, like drawing
-* Improve maze trace with fluid graphics
+### Codebase

 * Move Firebase operations to hidden backend or serverless proxy
 * Clean up codebase; utilize type-checking, use uniform styling, complete documentation
-* Add filters on user-generated content
+* Add app icons and other necessary files for deployment

+### Features

 * Improve error messages on authentication screen
-* Add app icons and other necessary files for deployment
 * Allow users to share their record times or published mazes via social media
 * Add accessibility features including dictation and haptic feedback

-## Bug Fixes

-* All creation dates rendering as today
+* Redesign maze builder to handle more functionality, like drawing
+* Improve maze trace with fluid graphics